djblackett/smart-calculator/README.md

 # smart-calculator

-## Console calculator in Java
+## Console Calculator in Java

 This is a console based calculator that respects the order of operations.
-It currently supports addition, subtraction, multiplication, division, and parentheses.
+It currently supports addition, subtraction, multiplication, division, negative numbers, and parentheses.
+You can assign numbers to variables for later use.
+Variables are not persisted and so will be reset when app is closed.
+Assigning another number to a variable will replace the previous value.

 The Big Integer class is used when the length of the input requires it.

 The program's flow is as such: